abchapman93/MedInfo-2023-Pneumonia-Linguistc-Analysis/README.md

 # A linguistic analysis examining the impact of COVID-19 on pneumonia diagnosis and disease models

+This work was presented as a poster at MedInfo 2023 in Sydney, Australia.

 _Authors_: Alec Chapman, Kelly Peterson, Elizabeth Rutter, McKenna Nevers, Jian Ying, David Classen, Makoto Jones, Matthew Samore, and Barbara Jones